Guide, Reviewed 11 May 2026

 • A second form of ID if your photocard is recent and the examiner asks

 If your training school is supplying the bike (which most are), they will handle the bike paperwork and insurance.
 Always confirm this in advance, do not assume.
+Our choosing a test bike and choosing a training school guides cover what to look for.

-#Helmet, jacket, gloves, boots
+Helmet, jacket, gloves, boots

 The DVSA standard for kit on test day: